Start assigning user access

 Ensure you have installed

-installed at least one Windows
+PE, at least one Windows agent node, the

-puppetlabs-wsus_client module, and classified a node.
+puppetlabs-wsus_client module, and that you've classified

 You must have admin permissions to complete these steps, which include assigning a user to a role.

 - For Name, type Windows users, and then for Description, type a description for the role, such as Windows users.